Azure/azure-sdk-for-java/sdk/communication/azure-communication-identity/README.md

 System.out.println("User id: " + user.getId());
 ```

+### Create a new user and token
-Alternatively, use the `createUserAndToken` function to create a new user and issue a token for it.
+Use the `createUserAndToken` function to create a new user and issue a token for it.
 For this option, a list of communication tokens scopes must be defined.
 <!-- embedme ./src/samples/java/com/azure/communication/identity/ReadmeSamples.java#L101-L107 -->
 ```java
 // Define a list of communication token scopes